dreamshaper/utils/README.md

 # Utils

-This is a repository containing utility files/scripts for the day-to-day use of a programmer at Dreamshaper.
+This is a repository containing utility files/scripts for the day-to-day use of a developer at Dreamshaper.

 ## Bash